dangerousplay/dangerousplay.github.io/src/content/blog/heap_sort.md

 The number above each node is the index of that node in the array.
 We can observe that the indexes are increasing from top to bottom from left to right.
 The number inside each node is the key, or the value of the node.
-Given a node at index $i$, we can easily compute its parent, left and right child, using:
+Given a node at index $i$, we can easily compute its parent, left and right child:

 ```python
 def left(i):